alfmunny/kv-storage/README.md

 ...
 ```

-You can also do it in a container if you have the Kubenetes environment set up.
+You can also do it in a container if you have the Kubrenetes environment set up.
 ```bash
 docker run -it --rm --network=host celonis-kv bin/celonis_kv 192.168.49.2 30409
 Connecting to 192.168.49.2:30409